mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step1.md

-# Step 1 Create project
+# Step 1: Create Project

-In this step you are going to create an empty ASP.NET Core project to base the server on.
+In this step, you are going to create an empty ASP.NET Core project to base the server on.

 ## Fork the repository to your own GitHub